Warangal Telangana, India Travel Guide

 While public buses are common, taxis and auto-rickshaws a more straightforward and personalized transportation.
 Ride-sharing apps a modern alternative.

 Less common than auto-rickshaws.
-Usually private car hire, pre-booked through hotels or tour operators.
+Usually private car hire, pre-booked through accommodations or tour companies.
 Yellow number plates commercial vehicles.

 Auto-rickshaws and private taxis readily available at Warangal Railway Station or the main Bus Stand.
 Negotiate fares or use apps.